 SO1: Train a cadre of child-protection trainers.

-Activities Outputs Indicators Outcome 1.
-Train interested health committee members to form a community-based child safety forum.
+Activities f child-protection trainers.
+Outputs Indicators Outcome 1.
+Train interested health activists to form a community-based child safety forum.
 Increased number of skilled child-care practitioners in community # Young parents attend workshops on child development and human rights.
 Child Safety Forums are established.
-2. Train ECD practitioners and assist with identifying, accessing and preparing appropriate venues for daily child-care.
+2. Train ECD practitioners and assist with identifying, accessing and preparing appropriate venues for daily childcare.
 Negotiate with local government for identified needs.
 Increased number of affordable child-care facilities in neighbourhood providing quality care. # of children cared for in a safe environment.
 New child-care centres providing quality care, a stimulating environment and daily nutritional meals, exist.
-3. Host community meetings with local government officials, local clinic, police and community- based health care workers.
+3. Host community meetings with local government officials, local clinic, police and community-based health care workers.
 ECD and child-safety practitioners network with municipality, and other support programmes. # of integrated events between local government and community projects Access to government grant, health and nutrition support programmes and ECD support.
 4. Cooperate with schools to identify vulnerable children.
-Introduce an after- school life-skills programme. # of children enrolled in life-skills programme with access to daily meal.
+Introduce an after-school life-skills programme. # of children enrolled in life-skills programme with access to daily meal.
 Children involved in constructive and productive activities 5.
 Track, record and document all intervention strategies and process status.
 Baseline intervention information and process/progress tracking.
 Monitoring and evaluation process in place Success stories documented.
-Challenges identified for ongoing evaluation process at quarterly intervals, per annum. # child registers at ECD centres # of schools participating in programme # of health committee members trained as ECD practitioners. # of community members trained as community-based care workers. # of community forums hosted and attendance by local government. # Increased access to government services, grants and other support structures.
+Challenges identified for ongoing evaluation process at quarterly intervals, per annum.
+Increased # of formal ECD facilities # of schools participating in programme # of community members trained in peace building, child protection and food security # of community forums hosted and attendance by local government. # Increased access to government services, budgets and other support structures.
 An efficient integrated model for community based service delivery.

 SO2: Train a cadre of Peace Builders.

 Activities Outputs Indicators Outcome 1.
 Identify and recruit young men and women from health committees and other CBOs as Peace Builders.
 A cadre of young, community-based agents for change. # of young people attending life-skills workshops.
 Young people engaged in peace-building activities.
-2. Recruit male role- models to mentor young men and female role-models to mentor young women.
-Outreach programmes with varied alternate and opportunity- creating activities. # of young people involved in Peace Building activities. # of innovative, recreational and opportunity creating activities in the community.
+2. Train peace builders. varied alternate and opportunity-creating activities. # of young people involved in Peace Building activities. # of innovative, recreational and opportunity creating activities in the community.
 Young people engaged in productive and constructive activities 3.
-Training-of-trainers course on gender, power and violence reduction.
-Skilled, community- based gender educators # of Peace Builders trained on the links between gender inequality and gender violence.
-Reduction of incidences of violence against women.
-Young people whose sexual orientation differs are not abused and isolated.
+Training-of-trainers on Lifeskills.
+Workshops on life planning, violence reduction and peace building # of Peace Builders trained.
 Increased consciousness of human rights values and inter-personal respect.

 SO3.
-Access to Food and Nutrition for families in need of support.
-Activities Outputs Indicators Outcome Identify health committee members to be trained as Family Supporters.
-A group of community- based individuals who are aware of government, corporate and other support options for families in crisis. # of health committee members trained as Family Supporters making house calls.
+Access to Food and Nutrition for Families in Need of Support.

+Activities Outputs Indicators Outcome 1.
+Identify health committee members to be trained as Family Supporters.
+A group of community- based individuals who are aware of government, corporate and other support options for families in crisis. # food access interventions developed by Family Supporters.
 Community-based support network for families in need.
-2. Train community members on innovative approaches.
+2. Train community members on food creation approaches.
 Local food production. # of Family Supporters trained # of vegetable gardens producing fresh vegetables.
 Access to a range of fresh vegetables.
 3. Training-of-trainers on nutrition and health.
 A cadre of community- based individuals who are able to link nutrition to health, especially for young children. # of care-givers, parents trained on nutrition and health.
 Young children eat healthy food.

 SO 4.
-Train a cadre of Health Educators Activities Outputs Indicators Outcome 1.
-Identify health committee members to be trained as Health Educators.
-Curriculum developed to address HIV, dementia, hypertension and other areas identified by health committee members. # of families supported by Health Educators.# of community workshops hosted Better management of chronic diseases 2.
+Train a cadre of Health Educators

+Activities Outputs Indicators Outcome 1.
+Identify health activists to be trained as Health Educators.
+Curriculum developed to address HIV, dementia, hypertension and other areas identified by health committee members. # of families supported by Health Educators. # of community workshops hosted Better management of chronic diseases 2.
 Health educators initiate community programmes.
 Prevention activities. # of innovative activities in communities.
 Increased community awareness of healthy lifestyles